 Matt Mitler was initially trained in Humanistic and Existential Psychology, before discovering the healing potential of theatre.
 He considers his therapeutic study with such masters as R.D.
 Laing and Carl Rogers to be equal to his theatrical study with Jerzy Grotowski and Eugenio Barba.
 Combining these two pursuits, he began to lead workshops in a variety of settings including Hutchings Psychiatric Center (NY); The Association for Humanistic Psychology; The National Theatre School of Sweden; The Institute for Clergy Excellence; The Parliament for the World's Religions; and the graduate school of The University of Psychology of Warsaw, where his essay, Art and Therapy was published in the anthology, New Directions in Psychotherapy.
 Matt has been director of Dzieci Theatre|Service & Art since its inception in 1997.
 He and Dzieci are featured in the book, Working on the Inside: The Spiritual Life Through the Eyes of Actors by Retta Blaney, and profiled in The Encyclopedia of Religion, under Performance Theatre.

-Wendy Carolina Franco, Ph.D. is a clinical psychologist at Columbia University’s Counseling and psychological Service.
-Dr. Franco has had teaching, research, and clinical experience in trauma, addictions, minority and immigrant psychology.
+Wendy Carolina Franco, Ph.D. is a clinical psychologist.
+She has had teaching, research, and clinical experience in trauma, addictions, minority and immigrant psychology.
 Clinically, her practice entails integrating psychoanalytic, and embodied approaches, with innovative and evidence based interventions.
 Dr. Franco brings a multifaceted interest in minority psychology and has presented nationally on her work with Latinx families.
 She is grateful for the opportunity to be part of this celebration and discuss how her experience in Dzieci (Ensemble 2000-2003) has influenced her interests and clinical practice.

 Renee House received her M. Div. degree from New Brunswick Theological Seminary and holds the Ph.D. from Princeton Theological Seminary.
 She served on the faculty of New Brunswick Theological Seminary for twenty-five years in a variety of roles, including Professor of Practical Theology and Interim Dean, where she was responsible for anointing Dzieci The Helen Studdiford Kleis Visiting Artist from 2008-2009.
 Rev. House presently serves as the Pastor of the Old Dutch Church in Kingston, NY.
 As a minister in the RCA, Renee has been blessed to engage in ministry throughout the U.S. and in local congregations.
 She is a writer, poet, singer, wife, step-mom, and grandmother to three rambunctious kids.
 Renee’s passion is ministry.
 Her conviction is that the Spirit of God is restless, powerful and free, always laboring to surprise us with grace beyond belief, and prompting dreams beyond imagining!